-The next two-day “Positive Discipline in the Classroom” workshop is scheduled for August 30th and 31st, 2017 at The Emerson School in NW Portland.
+My next two-day “Positive Discipline in the Classroom” workshop is scheduled for Friday and Saturday, October 12th & 13th, 2018 at The Creative Science School.
 Please click here for the complete details.
-Or to register for this workshop, please visit www.positivediscipline.org and click on workshops for educators.
+To register for this workshop, please visit www.positivediscipline.org and click on workshops for educators.

 You may also contact me directly for further information about bringing a Positive Discipline workshop or training to your school.